Make history. Earn community service hours (up to seventy).

 How do I start transcribing for the MLWGS Transcribe Team?

-- Attend a Transcribe-a-thon OR a 15 to 20-minute training session (offered periodically during lunch) with Ms. DeGroat.
+- Attend a Transcribe-a-thon OR a 15 to 20-minute training session with Ms. DeGroat.

-- Establish a personal account with From the Page and/or sign an agreement to transcribe on your own schedule for approved institutions.
+- Establish a personal account with From the Page and sign an agreement to transcribe on your own schedule.
 ONLY hours verified with a Library of Virginia time log – OR completed AFTER you have a Google folder from Ms. DeGroat in which you upload and organize the agreed-upon verification of your transcription work – may be submitted for community service.

 - Type your transcription into the transcription box and hit SAVE frequently.
 Be sure to follow the guidelines for the institution you’re working for (e.g., the Library of Virginia’s transcription tips).